Using the Cycles Dashboard

 - Click

-trace_idon an Audit row → EventsView filtered to the same trace, plus a side panel with every webhook delivery dispatched under that trace. - Click
+trace_idon an Audit row → EventsView filtered to the same trace. - Click

 trace_idon an Events row → AuditView filtered to the originating entry. - Click